openstor/console/SECURITY.md

 ## Supported Versions

-We always provide security updates for the [latest release](https://github.com/minio/console/releases/latest).
+We always provide security updates for the [latest release](https://github.com/openstor/console/releases/latest).
 Whenever there is a security update you just need to upgrade to the latest version.

 ## Reporting a Vulnerability

-All security bugs in [minio/console](https://github,com/minio/console) (or other minio/* repositories) should be reported by email to security@min.io.
+All security bugs in [openstor/console](https://github.com/openstor/console) should be reported by email to security@min.io.
 Your email will be acknowledged within 48 hours, and you'll receive a more detailed response to your email within 72 hours indicating the next steps in handling your report.